adhdproject/adhdproject.github.io/Tools/Cryptolocked.md

 `/opt/cryptolocked$` **`sudo python2 ./cryptolocked.py`**

 This will start Cryptolocked in basic, unarmed mode.
+This means that only an alert will be sent, no other actions will be performed if the tripfile is accessed.

 To trigger the simulated failsafe, either modify or delete the tripfile (test.txt) located in the directory from which you ran Cryptolocked.